kkoomen/ide-test/README.md

 # Getting Started

-This is my getting star
+This is my getting start